Air Force kicker, defense pave way to 40-7 win over Navy

 The Falcons improved to 14-0 in season openers under coach Troy Calhoun.
 It’s the latest Air Force has kicked off a season — and the first time opening with rival Navy.

-Daniels earned the starting quarterback spot in an extended fall camp.
-The team is missing QB Donald Hammond III, who remains a cadet not in good standing, meaning he can practice but can’t represent the school.

 Before the game, Navy announced starting quarterback Dalen Morris was out for health reasons not related to COVID-19.
 Tyger Goslin stepped in and had a 73-yard TD toss to Myles Fells in the second quarter.
-But Navy never found its groove on offense.
+But Navy never completely found its groove on offense.

+“It hurts to lose to Air Force and to lose this way in a convincing manner, is very disheartening,” Navy coach Ken Niumatalolo said.
+“They got after us.”

+Niumatalolo voiced his feelings on Air Force having all that time to prepare when the Midshipmen had a full slate of games.
+At the time, the Falcons had only the service academy contests on the schedule.

 The win puts Air Force in prime position during the annual round-robin Commander-in-Chief’s Trophy competition between the academies.
 Should the Falcons win at Army on Nov.
 7, they would steal the title from Navy and earn a visit to the White House to receive the trophy.